 Yeah.
 So tell me, tell me about the hospital stay.

-So I literally remember watching them make the incision in my growing, and I couldn’t care less like it.
+So I literally remember watching them make the incision in my growing, and I couldn’t care less about it.
 It was like, wow, that’s neat.
 Like, there was no part of me was like, That felt pain or was like, Oh, my God, I’m scared or it was weird.
 And so then it seemed to me like it was maybe five minutes.
-My wife tells me it was more like four hours, and I guess, four or five hours.
-And I think what happened was that they tried to, they tried to use a glue to clot to clot, I guess, the AVM (Arteriovenous Malformation) and it didn’t work.
-And it actually they caused more bleeding when they did that.
+My wife tells me it was more like four hours, and I guess four or five hours.
+And I think what happened was that they tried to, they tried to use glue to clot, I guess, the AVM (Arteriovenous Malformation) and it didn’t work.
+And it actually caused more bleeding when they did that.

 And we’ve Oh, yeah.
 And we’ve tried for a long time for this.
 My child is going to need a dad.
 So you need to save my life right now.
 You guys are the Dream Team.
-I Know You can do it saved my life, please.
-And and they laughed, and they said, we’re going to do everything we can Jason and then, you know, then it was like 321.
+I Know You can do it Save my life, please.
+And they laughed, and they said, we’re going to do everything we can Jason, and then, you know, then it was like 321.
 Good night.